A topic from the subject of Physical Chemistry in Chemistry.

 Key Points:

-• The main concepts in surface phenomena and colloid chemistry include adsorption, absorption, surface tension, and colloidal stability.
+• Key concepts in surface phenomena and colloid chemistry include adsorption, absorption, surface tension, contact angle, wetting, and colloidal stability.
+Understanding these concepts is crucial for controlling and manipulating the behavior of these systems.

 Adsorption